jburger/jburger.github.io/_posts/2016-11-04-fast-rest-api-azure.md

 ![Fast and Furious](/assets/nissan-sx.jpg)

 Not every application has to take a team of 10 developers 3 months and a team building trip to the local adventure park.
 Maybe its a throwaway thing.
 [Maybe its a prototype](/_posts/2009-10-01-throw-away-your-code.html).
-So with that in mind, here's 3 fast, pragmatic ways to just get data into your application from an API of some description - just add JSON.
+Maybe you're not sure how successful this will be.
+So with that in mind, here's 3 fast, pragmatic waysto just get data into your application from an API of some description.
+Each has their own cost model and feature set to consider, so choose your weapon!

 - Swagger Editor
 - Google Firebase